commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer return:restock ID`

-Send this attribute if you want to restock all of the return line items..
+Send this attribute if you want to restock all of the return line items.

 ```
 USAGE